Alpine linux system administration

 /dev, /sys and /proc are virtual file systems.
 One of the UNIX design principles is that almost every interaction with the operating system should look to a program like reading and writing a file, or in short everything is a file.
 For example, /dev offers an interface to devices such as hard disks (/dev/sda is the first SCSI disk in the system, and /dev/sda1 the first partition on that), memory (/dev/mem), and a number of pseudoterminals or ttys that we will talk about later. /proc provides access to running processes; /sys provides access to system functions.
 For example, on some laptop systems, writing to /sys/class/backlight/acpi_video0/brightness changes the screen brightness.

-The /vagrant folder is not part of the FHS, but is a convention for a shared folder with the host on vagrant virtual machines.
+The /vagrant folder is not part of the FHS, but is our convention for a shared folder with the host on Vagrant virtual machines.

 Package managers